pragmatictesters/PTL-SeleniumTraining-3-2020/docs/session-11.md

 # Plan for the day  (06 Nov 2020)

-   * Refactoring HRMTestBase with switch
+   * Refactoring HRMTestBase with switch , extract username and password as variables
    * System.exit() method for abnormal terminations
-   * Adding more test cases into hrm project
+   * Screenshot Example
    * Show including DDT into the HRMTestBase.java
-   * Screenshot Example
    * Show standalone Java and Selenium examples
    * Extent report integration
    * LinkedIn Learning